-COVID-19 exacerbated the healthcare industry’s chronic staffing shortage, and there’s no sign of relief.
-According to a recent study published in Mayo Clinic Proceedings, about a third of nurses and physicians plan to reduce work hours or resign in the next two years.
+Automation in healthcare is more important than ever.
+COVID-19 exacerbated the healthcare industry’s chronic staffing shortage – and there’s no sign of relief.
+According to a study published in Mayo Clinic Proceedings, about a third of nurses and physicians plan to reduce work hours or resign in the next two years.
 Administrative staff also expressed dissatisfaction, with 13.6% and 6.8% planning their exit due to burnout, heavy workload, and COVID-19 issues.

-Technology—particularly automation—can help reduce the heavy workloads that lead to burnout and resignation.
-Healthcare providers can use automation in virtually any department to streamline processes and to improve data accuracy and quality.
+Healthcare automation can help reduce the heavy workloads that lead to burnout and resignation.
+Providers can use automation in virtually any department to streamline processes and to improve data accuracy and quality.

 Here, we take an all-inclusive look at automation in healthcare.
 We also describe 15 ways providers can use automation to reduce staff burden, improve patient engagement and potentially improve outcomes.

 Automation in healthcare promises to mitigate some of the problems that result from healthcare’s chronic staff shortages.
 Automation software performs repetitive tasks, at scale, without human intervention.
 Healthcare teams can use automation in many ways, replacing time-consuming manual efforts with easy-to-use technology.

 - Mobile registration